CumulusNetworks/DUE/templates/onie/README.md

 ## Build without interaction

-There are a number of ways to use the container to build a Debian package without logging in to the container.
+There are a number of ways to use the container to build ONIE without logging in to the container.

 See `DUE/docs/Building.md` for additional information.